Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 My experience with the paperwork

-Both Saudi and UAE permits were valid for 30 days from the date of issue.
-The Saudi permit took one working day to issue and one working day to fix.
 The UAE it was possible to do it in one working day if you submit it early in the morning and then take your pets straight to Dubai Cargo village for the vet inspection.

-The website says it can take up to a week but my paperwork was approved the first day (working day.)
-They then issue the certificate the same day ready for travel at Dubai cargo village.
-The certificate is value for 30 days from the issue date.
+They then issue the certificate the same day ready for travel at Dubai cargo village and is valid for 30 days from the issue date.

 When filling out the forms both for the export and import permits, they often used different names either “Animal identification” or “Health Certificate number” but it was actually the pet microchip number that they wanted.

 Saudi was even more of a mystery than the Dubai paperwork.
 We kind of felt like we were guessing what to put for most of it.
-Our initial application was rejected and said why.
-We created a new one and submitted it again.
-The second one was accepted.
-It took one working day to be approved.

 Again like the UAE export permit, we were told it was valid for one month from the issue date but we never saw the final certificate so we are not 100% sure.
-So I advise for Saudi Arabia to do it a few working days to one week before just in case.
+I advise for Saudi Arabia to do it a few working days to one week before just in case.

 We flew into Jeddah airport and this was their process.
 However at Riyadh I have been told there is an onsite veterinarian who will check your paperwork number, inspect the paperwork from your export country and inspect your pets.
 For Jeddah, we just showed it to the customs staff as there was no on-site veterinarian.